Saadyk94/TG-BOT/README.txt

-first TG-BOT
+This bot can:
-BOT given weather
+BOT given weather all around cities and locality language Sakha